jpniederer/Dev-eryday/_posts/2018-12-30-Weekly-Update-December-24-30.markdown

 ---
 layout: post
 title:  "Weekly Update: December 24 - 30, 2018"
-date: 2018-12-30 20:15:00 +0000
+date: 2018-12-30 14:40:00 +0000
 categories: Dev-eryday
 ---

 This week was the last full week of the year.
 No matter what the year holds, the end always seems to come quicker than I expect it to.
 2018 has been a great year and it seems like we barely got to know it.
 Oh well, time never stops.
 To wrap up the year, I spent the last two weeks on vacation and have got in a lot of relaxation.
-It's been nice, but I'm ready to start up 2019.
+It's been a nice break, but I'm ready to start up 2019.

-On the course front I took in two quick courses on Pluralsight, [Razor Pages in ASP.NET Core: Getting Started][rp] and [C# Interfaces][inter].
-The content on Razor Pages was new and the Interface course was a nice refresher using C# interfaces.
+On the course front I was able to slip in a couple of quick courses on Pluralsight, [Razor Pages in ASP.NET Core: Getting Started][rp] and [C# Interfaces][inter].
+The content on Razor Pages was new for me and the Interface course was a nice refresher using C# interfaces.
 I'd recommend each course.
+Razor Pages are interesting and remind me a little bit of ASP.NET Web Forms.
+It's less complex than MVC and I like how it can be used right there within an MVC project if you have the need for it.
 For reading, I completed *[What I Wish I Knew When I Was 20][twen]*.
-Though I'm older than 20, it was a fun holiday read with some great advice on risk taking and failing.
+Though I'm now older than 20, it was a fun holiday read with some great advice on risk taking and failing.
 My major takeaway from the book was that if you aren't failing regularly, you aren't taking enough risks.
-So get out there and fail.
+I need to get out there and fail more, the perfect message for heading into the new year.

 ## Finished